dariok/wdbplus/doc/Main-HTML-files.md

 ### index.html
 Serves as the main point of entry by displaying an inventory of all projects currently present in the instance.
 It is assumed, that every project uses a `wdbmeta.xml` and that every `wdbmeta.xml` describes a project.
 Thus, subprojects are recognized.
-Projects that solely rely on a `mets.xml` will be recognized and displayed, too.
-Subporjects for a METS-project are not supported, though.

 _Template:_ `page2.html`